Human Capital Program Landing Page

 Human Capital Legislation

-• Similar to the current retention allowance authority provided in Title 5, United States Code (USC), section 5754, the enhanced retention bonus may be paid to an employee only when it is determined that the unusually high or unique qualifications of the employee or a special need of NASA makes it essential to retain the employee and the employee would be likely to leave in the absence of a retention bonus.
-In addition, payment of a retention bonus under this provision must be consistent with the more specific criteria described in the NASA Workforce Plan and Agency implementing policies.
+• Similar to the current bonus authorities provided in Title 5, United States Code (USC), section 5753, the new bonus authority may be used only in circumstances in which it is likely that in the absence of the bonus NASA would encounter difficulty in filling the position.
+In addition, payment of the bonus must be consistent with the more specific criteria described in the NASA Workforce Plan and Agency implementing policies.

-• Higher bonuses are authorized for individuals in positions that address a critical need, as defined in the NASA Workforce Plan.
+• Higher bonuses are authorized for individuals hired for positions addressing a critical need, as defined in the NASA Workforce Plan.
 In such cases, the individual may be paid up to 50% of his or her annual rate of basic pay, including the locality-based comparability pay, multiplied by the service period.
-The total retention bonus may not exceed 100% of the employee’s salary as of the beginning of the service period.
+The total bonus payment may not exceed 100% of the employee’s salary as of the beginning of the service period.

-• For all other cases, the retention bonus cannot exceed a total of 25% of the employee’s annual rate of basic pay, excluding the locality pay.
-This parallels the existing authority in Title 5, USC, section 5754.
+• For all other cases, the bonus amount cannot exceed a total of 25% of the employee’s annual rate of basic pay, excluding the locality pay.
+This parallels the existing authority in Title 5, USC, section 5753.

-• Not more than 25% of the total amount of the bonus money paid in a fiscal year under this provision may go to supervisors and management officials, as they are defined in Title 5 USC, sections 7103(a)(10) and 7103(a)(11) respectively.
+• No more than 25% of the total amount of the bonus money paid in a fiscal year under this provision may go to supervisors and management officials, as they are defined in Title 5, USC, sections 7103(a)(10) and 7103(a)(11) respectively.

-• Service agreements must describe the required service period, the method and schedule of payment, the amount of the bonus, the basis for determining the amount, and the conditions under which the agreement may be terminated prior to completion of the service obligation.
-The service period must not be less than six months and cannot exceed four years.
+• Similar to the authority provided in section 5753 of Title 5, a signed service agreement must be executed before any payment is made.
+The agreement must describe the service period, method of payment, payment schedule, amount of the bonus, basis for establishing the amount, and the conditions under which the agreement may be terminated prior to completion of the service obligation.

-• The retention bonus provision in the NASA Flexibility Act of 2004 supplements but does not replace the retention allowance authority provided by Title 5, USC, section 5754.
+• The bonus provisions in the NASA Flexibility Act of 2004 supplement the bonus authority provided by Title 5, USC, section 5753; they do not replace them.
 NASA may use either authority (but not both) in a particular circumstance.